 2. They’re rude

-Unfortunately, many people perceive introverts as standoffish and rude, simply because they’re straight-forward, honest and a bit blunt.
-Introverts prefer a meaningful conversation rather than a small talk, though they can have a small talk at times.
+Unfortunately, many people perceive introverts as standoffish and rude simply because they’re straightforward, honest, and a bit blunt.
+Introverts prefer a meaningful conversation rather than small talk, though they can have small talk at times.

 3. They don’t like to talk

 Most of us tend to believe that introverts hate to talk.
 It’s a myth.
-Yes, introverts spend more time thinking and analyzing things, gathering all the facts, and they don’t like to take decisions in a rush.
-As I mentioned above, some introverts don’t like small talks, but if you talk about something that interests them, you will not even notice that they are introverts.
+Yes, introverts spend more time thinking and analyzing things, gathering all the facts, and they don’t like to make decisions in a rush.
+As I mentioned above, some introverts don’t like small talk, but if you talk about something that interests them, you will not even notice that they are introverts.